leangjia/blender_docs/manual/physics/fluid/type/flow.rst

       .. _bpy.types.FluidFlowSettings.use_plane_init:

       Is Planar
-         Defines the effector as either a single dimension object i.e. a plane or the mesh is :term:`non-manifold`.
+         Defines the effector as either a single dimension object i.e. a plane or the mesh is :term:`Non-manifold`.
          This ensures that the fluid simulator will give the most accurate results for these types of meshes.

       .. _bpy.types.FluidFlowSettings.surface_distance:

       Surface Emission
-         Maximum distance in :term:`voxels <voxel>` from the surface of the mesh in which fluid is emitted.
+         Maximum distance in :term:`Voxels <Voxel>` from the surface of the mesh in which fluid is emitted.
          Since this setting uses voxels to determine the distance, results will vary depending on the domain's resolution.